How Much Do You Really Know About Taking Care of Your Teeth?

 Keep in mind that this is especially true for children, as their enamel is not mature until ten full years after teeth break the surface of the gum line.

-While we don’t expect that you’ll never again drink orange juice, nor pop an Altoid, and if you must, do so during mealtime.
-Not only will the presence of other foods minimize the effects of the acid, so, too, will the extra saliva produced.
+While we don’t expect that you’ll never again drink orange juice, or consume sugary foods, just be smart about it.
+Try to drink water and consume these during mealtime, not only will the presence of other foods minimize the effects of the acid, so, too, will the extra saliva produced.
 You might even choose to brush your teeth with baking soda from time to time, as this has been found to neutralize acid and acid-loving bacteria in the mouth.

 2. Enamel is very strong, and very weak.

-Here’s a little dentistry trade secret: We hate ice, popcorn, and lip piercings.
-Enamel is very strong, but it’s also quite weak.
+Here’s a little dentistry trade secret: We’re not a fan of ice, popcorn, and lip piercings.
+Enamel is very strong, but it’s also can be quite weak when abused.
 Imagine chewing on a stone: That’s what happens when you bite down on a popcorn kernel.
 Truly.
 Ice is brittle.
 And metal, well — metal is metal.
+Anyone of these could easily cause a dental emergency, so be careful!

 Tooth enamel is very strong, the hardest tissue in the human body actually, but it’s also quite susceptible to damage.
 Very sweet and very sour food items can erode enamel, and infect your teeth; popcorn kernels, ice and metal jewelry chip away at enamel, and then the tooth itself.